The Great Battle (film): Production

-Filming began on August 23, 2017 and finished January 24, 2018.
+On 23 August 2017, filming began, finishing on 24 January 2018.
+Director Kim Kwang-sik researched to gain deeper insights into the historical Korean battle depicted in the film.
+Casting was focused on generally young actors given the numerous action scenes.

-The filming set featured a replica of the Ansi Fortress which was built 11 meters (36 feet) high and 180 meters (590 feet) in length.
+The filming set featured a replica of the Ansi Fortress that was 11 m high and 180 m long.
+Given that the source of information about The Great Battle was very limited in Korea, Kim had to read at least 100 publications in Japan and China to learn more about the actual battle.
+He further expanded his research to find more information about Yang Manchun since it was also very limited.
+Due to a lack of sources, the director just referenced sources he had and filled the gaps with cinematic imagination.
+Although most Korean historical movies or dramas have cast old Korean actors as generals, Kim wanted to cast relatively young actors.
+Given that this movie contains a lot of fighting scenes, he thought it would be more realistic to use young actors who can fight in battle scenes.
+To handle action scenes, actors went through serious training with professionals.
+The director used special equipment such as a 4K camera, a Phantom camera, and a robotic arm to catch the fighting scenes in slow motion effectively.

 Release

 The film premiered in South Korea on September 19, 2018, with age 12-rating.
-The film was released alongside Fengshui, The Negotiation, and The Nun, considered the most competitive week on Korean Box Office this year.
+The film was released alongside Fengshui, The Negotiation, and The Nun, considered the most competitive week on the Korean Box Office this year.

 The film was released in North America on September 21, 2018.
-As of September 21, the film had been sold to over 32 countries, with release date in United Kingdom, Vietnam, Australia, New Zealand, Taiwan, and Singapore set in October 2018.
+As of September 21, the film had been sold to over 32 countries, with release dates in the United Kingdom, Vietnam, Australia, New Zealand, Taiwan, and Singapore set in October 2018.

 It was released on V.O.D on October 24, 2018.

 Reception

 Critical response

-The film received mostly positive reviews from critics.
+The film received positive reviews from critics.
 Praise was given to its cinematography, Kim's directing, the action sequences and acting performances.
 However, there were criticisms regarding the portrayal of Yang Man-chun and the historical accuracy of the film.

 Yoon Min-sik from The Korea Herald wrote, "Director Kim did a clever job of masking his actors' weak points and making the most of their strengths in this action-packed flick.
 Jo's voice still seems out of place in a period piece, but his character refrains from making any more big speeches, taking action instead.
 It is very unlikely that Yang Man-chun was in his mid-30s, or that there was a squad of beautiful women shooting blowguns, or a group of borderline super-soldiers fighting without their helmets, but this movie throws historical accuracy out the window and the result is a lot of fun."